-Brunei’s government is working on restructuring the youth entrepreneurship ecosystem to enable the younger generation to thrive in business said His Majesty Sultan the Sultan and Yang Di-Pertuan of Brunei Darussalam earlier today at the 13th National Youth Day celebration at the International Convention Centre in Berakas.
+Brunei’s government is working on restructuring the youth entrepreneurship ecosystem to enable the younger generation to thrive in business said His Majesty the Sultan and Yang Di-Pertuan of Brunei Darussalam earlier today at the 13th National Youth Day celebration at the International Convention Centre in Berakas.

 In a titah focusing on harnessing the youth’s entrepreneurial potential, His Majesty said an ecosystem providing a diverse range of opportunities and assistance for aspiring and existing businesses would play a key role in enabling these enterprises to grow and penetrate global markets.